Cobalt extraction: Recovery from arsenide ores

 Arsenic containing concentrates are roasted in a fluidized bed to remove 60% to 70% of the arsenic present as arsenic oxide (As2O5).
 The roasted ores can be treated with hydrochloric acid and chlorine or with sulfuric acid to give a leach solution that can be purified by hydrometallurgical methods and from which cobalt can be recovered by electro refining or by carbonate precipitation.
 If hydrochloric acid is used then cobalt may be extracted using alamine 336 in meta-xylene.
 Cobalt can be extracted also using dialkylphosphinic acid.
 When cobalt carbonate (CoCO3) is heated (calcined) above 400 °C it decomposes into carbon dioxide (CO2) and cobalt(II) oxide (CoO) and can be refined as an oxide concentrate (see above).

 Electro refining

-If purifying by electrolysis, an aqueous sulfate solution at 50 to 70 °C is usually used with a lead anode (corrosion products from which will not contaminate the cobalt oxy-hydroxide (CoOOH) electrolyte solution) and a stainless steel cathode which will allow for the easy removal of the deposited cobalt.
+When purifying by electrolysis, an aqueous sulfate solution at 50 to 70 °C is typically used with a lead anode (corrosion products from which will not contaminate the cobalt oxy-hydroxide (CoOOH) electrolyte solution) and a stainless steel cathode which will allow for the easy removal of the deposited cobalt.
 Electro refining in a chloride or sulfate medium at −0.3 V will make a cathode coating of 99.98% cobalt.